openstack/monasca-persister/monasca_persister/tools/cassandra/recreate-metric-id/README.rst

 - Log in to one node where monasca-persister is deployed.

+- If this installation of Monasca is separate from other OpenStack services (i.e. if Keystone services are not installed on the same server) then `cachetools` may need to be installed.
+On a SUSE system this can be done with `sudo zypper in python-cachetools`, or on an Ubuntu based devstack this can be done with `sudo apt-get install python-cachetools`.

 - Identify installation path to monasca-persister.
 This may be a virtual environment such as `/opt/stack/venv/monasca-<version>/lib/python2.7/site-packages/monasca_persister`